mback2k/wiasane/README.md

 - Support for color, grayscale and lineart/threshold scan modes
 - Support for preview and final scan types
 - Support for contrast and brightness settings
-- Support for single-sided scanning from a flatbet
+- Support for single-sided scanning from a flatbed
 - Integrated wizard during driver/device installation

 To be implemented